1.45pm – Young Artists Lunchtime Recital

 We are delighted to welcome Tyler Hay to the International Piano Series.
 Tyler is performing two recitals in the Young Artist series in preparation for the final stages of the Leeds International Piano Competition

-5.15pm – The art of practising lecture with Paul Harris
+5.15pm – The art of practising – Lecture, Paul Harris

 7pm – Graham Scott